jessburnsm/braze_api/README.md

 ```

 Once initialized, you can call API functions using this object.
 For instance, to
-find all of the export ids associated to a particular email in Braze, use:
+find all of the external ids associated to a particular email in Braze, use:

 ```
 braze_api = Braze::Api.new(api_key: '<your api key>', endpoint_url: '<your endpoint url>')